Born This Way (song): Other performances

 The song was included on the Born This Way Ball tour (2012–2013), during which she came out screaming from a giant alien womb.
 Gaga was dressed in Medieval inspired cloths similar to her performance of the song at the Grammys.
 In 2014, Gaga performed an acoustic version of "Born This Way" during her residency show at Roseland Ballroom and at the ArtRave: The Artpop Ball tour.
 In July 2016, Gaga visited an orphanage in Cabo San Lucas, Mexico, where she sang an acoustic version of the song described as "emotional" by Megan McCluskey from Time.
 Later that year, she appeared in the Carpool Karaoke segment of The Late Late Show with James Corden, where "Born This Way" was between the selected songs Gaga sang with Corden in the vehicle.

 Gaga performing "Born This Way" at her Super Bowl LI halftime show set.
-It was noted for being the first time someone referenced the LGBT community during a halftime show of the sport event.
+It was noted for being the first time someone referenced the LGBTQ community during a halftime show of the sport event.

 On February 5, 2017, Gaga was the headliner of the Super Bowl LI halftime show and "Born This Way" was part of the performance.
 Nico Lang from Salon noted that compared to other songs performed during the event, which were mostly shortened into a medley, Gaga chose to perform the biggest part of "Born This Way", and "her singing its lyrics made Gaga the first person to ever say the words 'lesbian', 'gay', 'bi', or 'transgender' at the Super Bowl."
 Many other journalists highlighted the significance of singing the song at the Super Bowl, calling it a subtle political statement.
 In April 2017, Gaga performed "Born This Way" during both weeks of the Coachella Festival.
 The song was also part of the Joanne World Tour (2017–2018).
 After singing songs on the piano, Gaga strapped on a long white skirt for the performance of "Born This Way".